 Living through this pandemic has been challenging in so many ways.
 Even though it’s not a fair comparison, it can be easy to feel guilty when our work or personal life is not at the same standard it was pre-pandemic.
 We’ve had to radically change our personal and work lives to be safe, including working from home for many of us.

 Working from home can be a mixed bag.
 It can be an absolute nightmare when your chair is uncomfortable, your kid is crying and your office is in the kitchen.
 On the flip side, working from home can also be a dream when you no longer have to commute and you are able to cook your lunch on the stove and walk the dog for a break.
 Every person experiences working from home a little differently, depending on their personality, work environment, personal life and other factors.

+Please enjoy this article from our archives, originally published in April 2021.
 This article draws on research published by Rebecca Como, Laura Hambley and José Domene in the Winter 2021 issue of Canadian Journal of Career Development.

 Being kind to yourself is integral, recognizing that you have done your best to adapt to working from home along with overhauling your life to accommodate social distancing and health regulations.
 However, simply pausing and remembering to prioritize work-life wellness can be challenging when the world seems to be turning upside down.
 Many people are overworking and forgetting to switch off at the end of the day (Gambhir, 2020).

 One recommendation is to set up a wellness prompt for yourself: “Breathe.”
 “How are you feeling?”
 “Go for a walk.”
 You could put a reminder in your phone, add it as a task on your to-do list or ask a friend to check in.
 Scheduling your wellness time just like you would schedule a meeting helps increase the chances that it will get done.

 “Every person experiences working from home a little differently, depending on their personality, work environment, personal life and other factors.”